Hypergraph Neural Sheaf Diffusion: A Symmetric Simplicial Set Framework for Higher-Order Learning: Numerical experiments

 \subsubsection{Baseline}

 In our evaluation, we compared our approach against several established baseline methods.
-CEGCN \cite{feng2019hypergraph} integrates the Clique Expansion (CE) technique with Graph Convolutional Networks (GCNs).
+CEGCN integrates the clique expansion (CE) ~\cite{agarwal2005beyond, zhou2006learning} technique with GCNs.
 It transforms hypergraphs into standard graphs by converting each hyperedge into a fully connected clique, upon which conventional GCNs are applied.
-HNHN \cite{dong2020hnhn} is a hypergraph neural network that alternates between updating hyperedge and hypervertex representations using a normalization scheme, thereby effectively capturing higher-order dependencies inherent in hypergraph structures.
-LEGCN \cite{feng2019hypergraph} incorporates label embeddings into the graph convolutional framework by transforming hypergraphs into standard graphs where node features are augmented with label information, enhancing the representation of relational structures.
-HyperGCN \cite{yadati2019hypergcn} extends GCNs to the hypergraph domain by introducing a hypergraph Laplacian and reducing hyperedges into weighted pairwise edges in a selective manner, enabling the model to retain essential high-order relationships.
-AllDeepSets \cite{chien2021you} models hypergraph message passing through two permutation-invariant multiset functions, both instantiated via Deep Sets.
+HNHN~\cite{dong2020hnhn} is a hypergraph neural network that alternates between updating hyperedge and node representations using a normalization scheme, thereby effectively capturing higher-order dependencies inherent in hypergraph structures.
+LEGCN~\cite{yang2022semi} incorporates label embeddings into the graph convolutional framework by transforming hypergraphs into standard graphs where node features are augmented with label information, enhancing the representation of relational structures.
+HCoN~\cite{wu2022hypergraph} jointly learns node and hyperedge embeddings by aggregating information from both sides and employs a reconstruction loss to preserve the original hypergraph structure.
+HyperGCN~\cite{yadati2019hypergcn} extends GCNs to the hypergraph domain by introducing a hypergraph Laplacian and reducing hyperedges into weighted pairwise edges in a selective manner, enabling the model to retain essential high-order relationships.
+AllDeepSets~\cite{chien2022you} models hypergraph message passing through two permutation-invariant multiset functions, both instantiated via Deep Sets.
 These functions, implemented as multilayer perceptrons (MLPs) with summation-based aggregation, provide universal approximation capabilities for multiset functions.
-SheafHyperGNN \cite{duta2023sheaf} builds upon sheaf theory to enrich GNNs by incorporating both local and global contexts through a hypergraph-based framework.
+SheafHyperGNN~\cite{duta2023sheaf} builds upon sheaf theory to enrich graph neural networks by incorporating both local and global contexts through a hypergraph-based framework.
 It introduces a sheaf-theoretic linear diffusion mechanism to effectively model higher-order interactions within hypergraphs.